 However, there are other reported situations:-

-You were diagnosed with Abortive Polio which Professor WJW Sharrard demonstrated can cause up to about 44% nerve damage to muscles without clinically evident weakness being found at examination.
+You were diagnosed with abortive polio which, as Professor WJW Sharrard demonstrated, can cause up to about 44% nerve damage to muscles without clinically evident weakness being found at examination.
+See full article here

-There are a variety of percentages given in many medical artilcles from 22% to 80%.
-There are so many variables that it is not possible to state if you will or will not have deterioration earlier than aging.
-There is no set pattern but it has been reported that the higher the level of physical activity you have done during those best years the more likely you are to experience PPS.
+There are a variety of percentages given in many medical articles from 22% to 80%.
+There are so many variables that it is not possible to state if you will or will not have deterioration earlier than ageing.
+There is no set pattern but it has been reported that the higher the level of physical activity you have done during your best years the more likely you are to experience post polio syndrome.

-1. What facts do you need to tell each health professional that you see in the time that has been allotted for the appointment.
+- What facts do you need to tell a health professional in the time that has been allotted for the appointment?

-2. Where do you go, and who do you see to get the best result.
+- Where do you go and who do you see to get the best result?

 From our own experience and talking to hundreds of others we learned that we needed to be more specific with how we reported the issues we were having.